jhessin/bootstrap-4-stylus/README.md

 * align-self(--type), align-content() -- accepts every standard align-self/align-content parameter.
 * align(--type) -- accepts (baseline, top, middle, bottom, text-bottom, text-top) all this realy does is same a bit of typing (vertical and !important).
 * alert(--types: list, --close: class, --link: class)
+* bg(--type: either a defined color or valid rgba, --hover: (optional) rgba for hover and active links)

 ** note I removed alert-dismissable as all it did was allow you to add a class to an alert and hide it (something you should be able to do anyway).
 ### Variables